NiWaRe/DPBenchmark/README.md

 Three important files:
 * `trainer_lean.py` - the main training file parsing the configurations, communicating with wandb if wanted, using opacus if wanted.
 In the `old_opacus_codebase` branch an earlier implementation based on a earlier version of opacus (and deepee) was well as integration with PyTorch Lightning can be found.
-* `data.py` - for now adapted model classes for CIFAR10, ImageNette.
+* `lean/data.py` - for now adapted model classes for CIFAR10, ImageNette.
-* `models.py` - custom models, and model generators.
+* `lean/models.py` - custom models, and model generators.
+* `lean/utils.py` - custom utility functions.
+* `config.yaml` - to select the models, data, optimization, DP params.

 # Installation
 1. Create conda env with `conda env create -f setup/environment-yaml`